Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Operational Challenges

 The first and most fundamental problem in implementing RIS-powered aerial systems is undoubtedly the integration of smart surfaces in aerial platforms.
 Considering the flight aerodynamics and mechanical structures of a \ac{HAPS} or satellites, it is clear that a serious design problem needs to be addressed: namely that depending on changes in position and elevation angles some or all meta-atoms are likely to be shaded by the system itself.

-We believe that conformal metasurfaces can be used in the solution of this problem depending on the development of their structures.
-Conformal metasurfaces can allow the coating of irregular surfaces or arbitrarily shaped 3-D objects, thus allowing the coating of spherical and elliptical surfaces with \acp{RIS}.
-Thus, surfaces more suitable for flight aerodynamics can be obtained.
+Conformal metasurfaces can facilitate RIS deployments since conformal metasurfaces can allow the coating of irregular surfaces or arbitrarily shaped 3-D objects.
+Thus, allowing the coating of spherical and elliptical surfaces with \ac{RIS}.
 By utilizing artificial impedance surfaces, the generation of any desired radiation pattern becomes possible when the surface is designed to integrate antennas into complex-shaped objects.
-An \ac{RIS} can be deployed on the surface of tethered balloons and on the lower and upper surfaces of a \ac{HAPS}. \acp{RIS} can also be used to replace the antenna subsystems already on satellites.

-Solar-powered RIS-based relay stations can thus be built to support deep space missions by expanding the coverage areas and increasing capacity.
-It should be noted that different application-specific \ac{RIS} designs may be needed in terms of material and conformal coating, due to the different deep-space environments and atmospheric weather conditions.
+An \ac{RIS} can be deployed on the surface of a \ac{HAPS} and solar panels of relay-satellites providing the cooperation between NTN and DSN.
+Also, \ac{RIS} can also be used to replace the antenna subsystems already on satellites.
+It should be noted that different application-specific \ac{RIS} designs may be needed in terms of material and conformal coating.
+Moreover, using lightweight material would be important in the RIS design to reduce launch costs.
+The reflection loss, the number of phase values RIS can support, and the weight will be an important design and optimization problem in RIS design.
+To comply with rockets' size constraints, the foldable RIS can be a key player in DSN.